Keyboard shortcuts

 }

 You can manually assign a label to any wire, which will appear in the generated netlist.
+If you don’t provide a label, a unique name will be automatically assigned.

 Creating Gates